AirPlay: Reverse engineering

 When the protocol was known as AirTunes, it was reverse-engineered by Jon Lech Johansen in 2008.

 On April 8, 2011, James Laird reverse-engineered and released the private key used by the Apple AirPort Express to decrypt incoming audio streams.
 The release of this key means that third-party software and devices modified to use the key will be able to decrypt and play back or store AirPlay streams.
 Laird released ShairPort as an example of an audio-only software receiver implementation of AirPlay.
 Soon more followed and in 2012 the first AirPlay audio and video receiver for PC came with a product called AirServer.

-An open-source AirPlay server known as RPiPlay is available for the Raspberry Pi and Desktop Linux operating systems.
+An open-source AirPlay mirroring server (receiver) known as RPiPlay is available for the Raspberry Pi and Desktop Linux operating systems.
+The author describes it as being based on dsafa22's Android mirroring server, which was in turn based on Juho Vähä-Herttua's ShairPlay.

+With Shairport Sync, there is an implementation that supports AirPlay and parts of AirPlay 2 that runs on Linux and FreeBSD and works well on embedded devices such as Raspberry Pis or OpenWrt-powered routers.